The Problem

 Setting up Linux SSO with Authentik + LDAP may feel like wrangling a herd of caffeinated cats at first, but once you’ve got the outpost, configs, and Ansible playbooks in place, adding a fresh machine to your homelab—or your data center-becomes just a bit easier.

-Now go ahead: try to break it, file an issue, or brag to your colleagues that you no longer have to manually manage local /etc/passwd
+Now go ahead: try to break it, file an issue, or brag to your colleagues that you no longer have to manually manage local /etc/passwd files on twenty boxes.
+You earned it.

 Happy authenticating!